sdufault15/awed-spatial-temporal/README.md

 # awed-spatial-temporal
-For the patio-temporal analysis of the VCD data
+For the spatio-temporal analysis of the VCD data